LEARNING TO SURF AFTER 40

 INCREASED FLEXIBILITY THROUGH SURFING

-CORE AND LEG STRENGHT IMPROVEMENT FROM SURFING
+CORE AND LEG STRENGTH IMPROVEMENT FROM SURFING

 COORDINATION AND CONCENTRATION

-SURFING GIVES A BOOST TO YOUR MENTAL HEALTH
+LEARNING TO SURF AT 40 GIVES A BOOST TO YOUR MENTAL HEALTH

 Firstly, all exercise has now been scientifically proven to release endorphins (chemicals in the brain) which improve mood and overall wellbeing.
-For those who suffer with depression and/or anxiety, many doctors are now starting to recommend exercise for this very reason.
+For those who suffer from depression and/or anxiety, many doctors are now starting to recommend exercise for this very reason.
 This, coupled with the fact you’ll be outside breathing in the fresh sea air, may allow you to adopt a new positive mindset in life.

 DETERMINATION, PERSEVERANCE, AND GRATIFICATION

-We must provide a warning at this stage because surfing will require patience, it will require perseverance, and a significant percentage of people do stop attending after just one lesson.
 However, we urge you to fight through the learning stage.
 Yes, you might find yourself getting frustrated and you might wonder where the fun starts for a while.
 But, as you improve, and overcome the mental barrier that stops many, you’ll have one of the most gratifying experiences of your life.

 Eventually, all your hard work will pay off and you won’t believe that you nearly gave it all up.
 From struggling to jump to your feet to being able to stand up confidently for extended periods, you can prove to yourself that all goals in life are achievable.
 Even when the goal seemed impossible just a short while ago, the hard work and time you invest will always be rewarded.